-If a parent disagrees and the ARD committee does not reach mutual agreement with the subsequent IEP, they have a right to request an an additional ARD meeting, with the parent agreeing to a recess of not more than 10 school days unless the parties mutually agree on an extended timeline.
+If a parent disagrees and the ARD committee does not reach mutual agreement with the subsequent IEP, they have a right to request an additional ARD meeting, with the parent agreeing to a recess of not more than 10 school days unless the parties mutually agree on an extended timeline.
 During the recess the members shall consider alternatives, gather additional data, and/or obtain additional resource persons to enable them to reach mutual agreement.
 This recess is not required when the student's presence on the campus presents a danger of physical harm to the student or others or when the student has committed an expellable offense or an offense which may lead to a placement in an alternative education program (AEP).
-If the recess is declined by the parents or adult student, or if after the recess the ARD committee still cannot reach mutual agreement, the district shall implement the IEP that it has determined to be appropriate for the student.
+If the recess is declined by the parents or adult student, or if after the recess the ARD committee still cannot reach mutual agreement.
 When a district implements an IEP with which the parent disagrees or the adult student disagrees, the district shall provide written notice to the parent or the adult student as required in 34 CFR 300.503 (notice of proposal or refusal).